Insurance can be a hassle for those who are new to the road.

 They say it takes 10,000 hours to become a master at something.
 Unfortunately, new drivers are far short of that mark, and that means it’s more likely they’ll slip up and forget to check their blindspots, misunderstand the right of way, or make another mistake that will cause an accident.

 Furthermore, new drivers don’t have a track record to back them up – it’s like walking into a job interview with no previous experience.
 The insurance company has no idea if the driver will be speeding down the highway racking up tickets every other day, or if they’ll be a driver that diligently obeys the speed limit.

 In many cases, there’s also a third factor that increases new driver insurance premiums: age.
-Most new drivers are young, and teenagers have a crash rate that’s almost four times that of drivers twenty and older, according to the Insurance Institute for Highway Safety.
+Most new drivers are young, and teenagers have a crash rate that’s almost four times that of drivers 20 and older, according to the Insurance Institute for Highway Safety.
 If you’re young and inexperienced with no track record to back you up, there’s a lot of risk for auto insurance companies.
 That's why it's so important to find the best insurance for new drivers.

 How To Get Cheap Car Insurance For New Drivers

 Unfortunately, cheap insurance for new drivers may be a bit of a misnomer.
 That said, it’s possible to get cheaper car insurance as a new driver in a few different ways: